cph4cker/anxiety/scenes/act1.md

 `bb({mouth:"small", eyes:"fear"});`

 {{if _.whitebread}}
-b: eller endnu værre...
-HVIDT BRØD
+b: or even worse...
+WHITE BREAD
 {{/if}}

 {{if _.whitebread}}